SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 Two new mandatory flavors: `SCS-2V:4:20s` and `SCS-4V:16:100s` are added to the SCS flavor naming standard.
-The first is meant to be a good fit for k8s control nodes with etcd while the latter is a solid base for a database server.
+The first is meant to be a good fit for k8s control nodes with etcd while the latter is a solid base for a small database server.

 Obviously providers are free to offer many more combinations and e.g. create flavors with large local SSDs.